 \subsection{Failure handling in Fog computing}

-Existing failure handling methods in P2P, distributed and cloud computing mainly scale infrastructure to utilise extra resources to cover failure but in Fog computing, fault tolerance is challenging due to some unfavourable factors, such as resource constraints and multiple procedures \cite{liu2017framework}.
+Existing failure handling methods in P2P, distributed and cloud computing mainly used extra resources to cover failure but in Fog computing, fault tolerance is challenging due to some unfavourable factors such as resource constraints and multiple procedures \cite{liu2017framework}.
 Most of those methods considered only one failure handling method (for example, checkpointing or replication or resubmission) for fault tolerance \cite{alarifi2019fault}.
 Also, they did not consider any time sensitivity of the user request \cite{alarifi2019fault}.
 Hence, some researchers proposed new methods for failure handling in the Fog computing environment \cite{alarifi2019fault,tajiki2019software}.

-A Fault-Tolerant Scheduling Method (FTSM) was proposed by Alarifi et al. \cite{alarifi2019fault} for the Fog-Cloud environment.
+A fault-tolerant scheduling method (FTSM) is proposed by Alarifi et al. \cite{alarifi2019fault} for the Fog-Cloud environment.
 In their approach, the system submits time-tolerant requests to the cloud and time-sensitive requests to the edge devices.
 FTSM finds the checkpoint interval based on the operation time between failures for the devices.
-However, Alarifi et al. \cite{alarifi2019fault} did not consider any prediction of the failure for devices based on the fluctuating availability of computation resources in the devices.
+However, Alarifi et al. \cite{alarifi2019fault} did not consider the prediction of the failure for devices based on the fluctuating availability of computation resources in the devices.
 Tajiki et al. \cite{tajiki2019software} proposed the Heuristic Fast Failure Recovery (HFFR) algorithm for software-defined service function chaining for Fog computing with failure consideration.
 The main idea of their proposed method is to find failure probability based on the predefined threshold.
 Similar to FTSM, HFFR did not consider the dynamic changes in the available resources.
-In addition, neither of the works considered real failure traces for evaluating their proposed methods.
-Battula et al. \cite{battula2019efficient} proposed an efficient resource monitoring service for Fog computing which suggested failure handling is essential for efficient resource management in the Fog environment.
+Also, both works do not consider real failure traces for evaluating their proposed methods.